Dear Prospective Students,

 The Joint Graduate Program in Toxicology (JGPT) is an interdisciplinary graduate program whose long-standing mission is the education and training of scholars in mechanistic toxicology and its application to environmental health sciences.
 The program accomplishes this goal through comprehensive didactic and ‘hands-on’ training.
 Courses and activities foster scientific inquiry, original research and innovation.
 Team- and case-based instruction provides ‘real world’ application of key concepts in toxicological sciences and emphasizes the use of interdisciplinary approaches.
 The JGPT is rooted in its excellent faculty base with over 50 total faculty members who span diverse research areas.
 New research collaborations are fostered and existing relationships are strengthened through JGPT predoctoral trainees and postdoctoral fellows.

 As the only toxicology program within the state of New Jersey, the JGPT has a wealth of participation by alumni as well as partners from the local pharmaceutical and personal care product industries.
 A series of three 1-credit classes has been developed that provide JGPT trainees with state-of-the-art approaches to regulatory toxicology.
-In recognition of their outstanding training and research, JGPT trainees receive numerous national awards and individual fellowships.
-In the past 4 years, three F31 grants, 1 K99/R00 grant, 1 PhRMA fellowship, and 3 AFPE fellowships were awarded to scholars in the JGPT.
+In recognition of their outstanding training and research, JGPT trainees receive numerous national awards and individual fellowships. i.
+In the past 6 years, 5 F31 grants, 1 K99/R00 grant, 1 K23 grant, 1 PhRMA fellowship, and 3 AFPE fellowships were awarded to scholars in the JGPT.
 Rutgers is host to a Broadening Experiences in Scientific Training (BEST) grant from the National Institutes of Health that provides exceptional career development activities in a program called iJOBS.

 We look forward to you joining our exciting and challenging program!

 Meet the HELPFUL STAFF of the JGPT.